vanus-labs/docs/content/vanus-connect/connector-guides/sink/aws-rds-mysql/setup.md

 # Amazon RDS MySQL

-This guide contains information required in setting up an Amazon MySQL Sink in Vanus Cloud.
+This guide contains information required in setting up an Amazon MySQL Sink in Vanus Connect.

 ## Introduction

 MySQL is a popular open-source relational database management system used to store, organize, and retrieve data for websites, applications, and other software.

-Vanus Cloud's AWS MySQL sink connector simplifies the process of transferring data/events from various sources to a MySQL database/table, with configurable filters and upsert/insert modes.
+Vanus Connect's AWS MySQL sink connector simplifies the process of transferring data/events from various sources to a MySQL database/table, with configurable filters and upsert/insert modes.

 ## Prerequisites